Introduction

 touch command in Linux is a simple command in Linux.
 It is the most popular in-use terminal Linux change file timestamps.

-1 thought on “touch command in Linux with Examples
+1 thought on “Mastering the touch command in Linux: A Comprehensive Guide with Examples”